I hate politics. Why should I be a part of it?

 Does my legislator really want to hear from me?

 Yes!
 Lawmakers vote on hundreds of pieces of legislation each year, covering nearly every topic you can imagine.
 No one is an expert on everything.
 They depend on communication from their constituents to help inform them on how bills will affect their communities.
-MBA's governmental relations team works to educate them on bills important to the industry, but that cannot replace a relationship with a banker from their district.
+MBA's governmental relations team works to educate legislators on bills important to the industry, but that cannot replace a relationship with a banker from their district.

 Who runs for office?

 Regular people like you.
 The state legislature is designed to be part-time work.
-The intent was for members to have plenty of time to spend at home, leading their lives and understanding how legislation affects the general public.
+The intent was for members to have plenty of time to spend at home, leading their lives and learning how legislation affects the general public.
 Term limits ensure there is a steady turnover of legislators.
 Currently, Missourians can serve a total of 16 years in the General Assembly, eight years in the House and eight years in the Senate.